-Derbyshire Blood Bikes began in 2011 with a group of Derby-based motorcyclists.
-The only remaining active member of that original group is Chairman, Bob Whitmore, who established the charity in 2012, gaining formal Charity Commission registration (1143149), with aims which included ‘saving the NHS Money and lives’.
+Derbyshire Blood Bikes began in 2011 with a group of Derby-based motorcyclists enthusiasts, who established the charity in 2012, gaining formal Charity Commission registration (1143149), with aims which included ‘saving the NHS Money and lives’.

-By 2015, the blood bike fleet had been given a boost with funding from the Derby Scout Movement, South Derbyshire Rotary and Toyota Manufacturing Charitable Trust, acquiring two former Honda NT700V RAF-police service bikes, and a Toyota RAV4, enabling operations in any winter weather.
+By 2015, the blood bike fleet had been given a boost with funding from the Derby Scout Movement and Toyota Manufacturing Charitable Trust, acquiring two former Honda NT700V RAF-police service bikes, and a Toyota RAV4, enabling operations in any winter weather.

-Volunteer numbers slowly grew and opportunity was identified to expand the service.
-Analysis of the hospital-spend on taxis showed even greater demand during the day and in certain parts of the Trust.
-In 2016, the group established a formal 24/7 service and included Chesterfield Hospital.
+Volunteer numbers slowly grew and an opportunity was identified to expand the service.
+Analysis of the hospital-spend on taxis showed even greater demand during the day and in certain parts of the Trust, so, in 2016, the group expanded to a 24/7 service and included Chesterfield Hospital.

 The hospital’s demand on the voluntary blood bike service increased significantly during 2016 and the strains on the budget and fleet of motorcycles quickly became apparent, with the group having to meet increased financial challenges.